MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Lexicons and Records/getRecordTutorial.md

 There's one required parameter used tell the method which `struct` to decode the JSON response to.
 Make sure you add `.self` at the end of the name of the `struct`.

 These are all of the requirements of `getRecord()`.
-Uou can continue to chain the properties as normal.
+You can continue to chain the properties as normal.

 ## See Also